 A deep understanding of the countries’ conditions, as well as the respect and an exchange of knowledge, are the basic principles of our work in our project countries – this is the only way we can efficiently realize our projects with long-term success.
 Similarly, we are aware of the trust that our supporters and donors have in us throughout our everyday association work.
 We thus document our work as transparently as possible.
 Due to our association’s unbureaucratic structure, we are able to react quickly so that even relatively short-term projects can be realized.

 Visions for Children e.V.’s core team consists of volunteers and employed members that hold management positions.
 All of them work transparently within a young and multicultural team.
 Each member brings different professional competencies to the team, enabling a more efficient and successful pursuit of our organization’s vision.
 In addition to active participants, several hundred supporting members contribute financially to the organization and provide their expertise and/or time if they wish.

-These four board members currently represent the organization after having been elected to a two-year term of office.
+The four board members represent the organization during their two-year term of office.
 Re-election is possible.
-Since April 2019, the executive board includes (left to right): Hila Limar, Salim Khamoush, Svenja Wienböker and Saskia Haun.
+Since April 2021, the board has consisted of (from left): Hila Limar, Svenja Wienböker, Saskia Haun and Süleyman Günyar.

 In order to realize our projects to the best of our ability and in a timely manner, appropriate structures are indispensable.
 The following chart illustrates our operations, which are mainly divided into four departments: Programs, Fundraising, PR and Administration.
 In practice, there are far more points of intersection between teams involved that allow us to exchange information regularly and efficiently.